ropensci/MODIStsp/README.md

 <b id="f1">1</b>: If you encounter problems installing the gWidgetsRGtk2 library, please signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of `MODIStsp` and we'll try to help you!

 <b id="f2">2</b>: At the first execution of `MODIStsp`, a Welcome screen will appear, signaling that `MODIStsp` is searching for a valid GDAL installation.
-Press "ok" and wait for GDAL to be found.
+Press "OK" and wait for GDAL to be found.
 If nothing happens for a long time (e.g., several minutes), `MODIStsp` (and in particular the gdalUtils package on which it relies) is not finding a valid GDAL installation in the more common locations.
 To solve the problem: 1.
 Ensure that GDAL is properly installed in your system 2.
 (On Windows) If it is installed, verify that GDAL is in your system PATH. and that the *GDAL\_DATA* environment variable is correctly set (You can find simple instructions [HERE](http://gisforthought.com/setting-up-your-gdal-and-ogr-environmental-variables/)) 3.
 If nothing works, signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of `MODIStsp` and we'll try to help!